LOWEST PRICE GUARANTEE

 Dive experience: Dewi Nusantara recommend advanced with 50 dives for their Indonesian liveaboard cruises.

-Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, local beer, one glass of wine with dinner, land tours on Komodo trips, transfers to the boat from the airport and hotels, dives (as detailed in the safaris above), experienced English-speaking divemaster(s) (max of 5 divers per DM), tanks, weights and weightbelts, torches.
-For Raja Ampat and Cenderawasih Bay: transfers from Sorong or Manokwari Airport in West Papua Province to the boat.
-For Komodo: transfers from your Bali hotel to Bali Airport and return transfers to the boat from Labuan Bajo Airport in Flores.
+Cruise price per person includes: Cabin accommodation, breakfast, lunch, dinner, snacks, drinking water, soft drinks, hot drinks, local beer, one glass of wine with dinner, ground transfers to the boat from the airport and hotels, dives (as detailed in the safaris above), experienced English-speaking divemaster(s) (max of 5 divers per DM), tanks, weights and weightbelts, all taxes.

 How to get there: Raja Ampat: The Dewi Nusantara liveaboard normally departs from Sorong in West Papua.
 You can fly direct to Sorong from Jakarta, Ambon, Makassar or Manado.
 From Bali there are convenient connections via Ujung Pandang (Makassar) and Manado.
 We will help you arrange return domestic flights between Bali or Jakarta and Sorong.
 There is a transfer service from the local airport to and from the boat.